This page gives information on the kinds of support that are available if you have queries, concerns, compliments or complaints.

 For free, independent and confidential patient advocacy services, please visit the patient advocacy service website here for information or call them directly on (national phone line) 0818 293003.

-How to raise a concern or make a complaint about patient care
+How to raise a concern

-Sometimes things don’t go just as you would like them to.
-We’d like to know about it so that we can try to put matters right.
-There several ways for you do this.
+Sometimes things don't go just as you would like them to.
+We'd like to know about it so that we can try to put matters right.
+There are several ways for you do this.

 If you are a patient or visiting an inpatient:

-Talk to the nurse ward manager or nurse in charge.
+Talk to the ward manager or nurse in charge.
 They will listen to you, agree what actions to take and update you on progress that is made.
 Many problems can be resolved quickly by talking things through, avoiding the need for a formal complaint.

 If you are an outpatient: